Natural History Museum

 Please join us at 7 pm on the third Friday of the month during Spring and Fall Semesters for an exciting science lecture by STEM content experts in Sewell Hall (S-111).
 View the events calendar for more details.

 Visit the Natural History Museum

-Get more information about our upcoming events and register for tours or group reservations
+Get more information about our upcoming events and register for tours or group reservations by contacting the museum.

 Plan Your Visit

 5100 Sierra College Blvd., Sewell Hall (Bldg.
 S), Rocklin, CA 95677